IBM-Swift/iOSSampleKituraKit/KituraiOS/README.md

 }
 ```

-This shows how a patch is called on the client to replace respective components in the ToDo item depending on the data passed in.
-The `self.readAll()` function is called at the end to get data from the server again and populate the table.

-All data can be deleted from the server:
+All data can be deleted from the server.
+This function doesn't take in any parameters as it performs a delete on the root path, removing all data.:

 ```swift
 func deleteAll() {